 The world of web and UI design is a fast moving one, and it can be hard to keep up to date in the face of ever-changing trends and developments.
-As 2016 slowly draws to a close, we pick out 10 of the most important trends that we believe you should be implementing in 2017 – and why.
+We pick out 10 of the most important trends that we believe you should be implementing in 2017 – and why.

 01. Immersive, full-screen video

 The old saying 'a picture paints a thousand words' still remains true today, and in the world of UI design is still a great way to quickly grab the user’s attention.
 Vision is said to be the strongest of all human senses, and a large, single image is quickly able to summarise both message and tone of voice in a more efficient, succinct way.

 Imagery has long been a staple of UI and web design, and its success has slowly paved the way for its natural successor – video.
 We’re seeing video used more and more in digital design, and for good reason.
 Where traditional photography is static, video is dynamic.
 It’s great at catching the eye of users and as a means of visual storytelling.

 Conventional imagery isn’t going to disappear any time soon, but one thing’s for sure – 2017 and beyond will be full of more rich, interactive and fullscreen video as a means of engagement and story-telling.